blakegearin/favicon-packs/README.md

 - [x] No tracking or analytics as all data is stored locally
 - [x] Simple JS + HTML + CSS implementation for easy auditing
 - [ ] Import and export for sharing between devices (beta)
-- [ ] Custom update strategies to guards against hijacking (e.g. Notion, Google Calendar)
+- [ ] Custom update strategies to guard against hijacking (e.g. Notion, Google Calendar)

 ## Install